angauber/linear_regression/README.md

-## machine learning algorithm to calculate line equation from dataset with linear regression and gradent descent
+machine learning algorithm to calculate line equation from a dataset with linear regression and gradient descent

 ### Dependancies
 * Python 3